Jayakwadi Dam: Jayakwadi Bird Sanctuary

 The Nath Sagar reservoir creates 30 island of various sizes in the shallow waters, with trees for roosting, this provides an ideal shelter for migratory birds.
 Close to the dam a bird sanctuary has been created which is home for many species of resident and migrant birds.
 Almost 200 species of birds can be found in this region, which includes more than 70 species of migratory birds.
 Out of these, 45 chief species are of international migration.
 Notable amongst migratory birds are cranes, flamingos, pintails, wigeons, shovellers, brahminy ducks, pochards, teals, godwits, and glossy ibises.

 Many species are reported in numbers larger than 1% of their bio-geographic population thresholds in Jayakwadi bird sanctuary (Wetlands International Norms – 2002).
 The Jayakwadi bird sanctuary qualifies for the congregatory criteria A4-i, A4-iii and A4-iv. [ A4i (≥1% biogeographic population), A4iii (≥20,000 water birds), A4iv (known to exceed thresholds set for migratory species) ].

 However, the dam's high water levels have resulted in a loss of habitats for the birds, with an environmentalist noting in 2019 that "it could happen that migratory birds from our country and abroad may prefer other water bodies than the bird sanctuary".

+Renewable energy project and community opposition

+In 2021, NTPC Limited announced a proposal for a 1,200 MW floating solar power project at the Jayakwadi Dam, backed by Bhagwat Karad (former Union Minister of State for Finance).
+The project was introduced as part of the country's plan to expand renewable energy generation, with solar panels to be installed across sections of the Nathsagar Reservoir.
+Following the announcement, local fishing communities expressed concern that large-scale solar installations would destroy livelihoods.
+Floating photovoltaic installations reduce sunlight and oxygen levels in water, alter temperature and nutrient balance, and can disrupt aquatic food webs and breeding cycles.
+The Bharatiya Janata Party has also petitioned to remove the bird sanctuary and Eco-Sensitive Zone status of the dam to accommodate the floating solar power project, drawing concerns from conservationists.

+In early 2024, several fishing associations began organizing rallies, petitions, and meetings with local officials to oppose the project.
+After officials withdrew written assurances regarding the cancellation of the project, fisherfolk intensified their protest through a "Jal-Samadhi" (water-submerged hunger strike), in which thousands of fisherfolk entered the reservoir to demonstrate against the construction.
+Media outlets reported that at least ten protesters fainted due to exhaustion during the event, with protestors also warning mass suicides could take place if the project proceeded.

+On December 11 2024, the Supreme Court of India dismissed an appeal by the Kahar Samaj Panch Committee challenging the National Green Tribunal's approval of the Jayakwadi floating solar power project, thereby allowing the project to proceed.